Members ask BCCI to bear SGM expenses

-The Indian cricket board members have asked the BCCI to bear the expense of the June 22 Special General Meeting (SGM) in New Delhi.
-This is despite the fact that the general body meeting didn’t have the Committee of Administrators’ (CoA) seal of approval.
-The CoA had termed the SGM notice “in violation of the directions” issued by it, as it didn’t seek the Committee’s prior approval.
-Accordingly, the CoA instructed the BCCI employees not to be part of the meeting, or to “aid” it in any way.
+Board members who had attended the Special General Meeting (SGM) in New Delhi on June 22 have asked BCCI to bear the expenses of the meet.
+This, despite the fact that the general body meeting didn’t have the Committee of Administrators’ (CoA) approval.
+The SC-appointed panel had instructed BCCI employees to stay away from the meeting.

 The resolution taken at the SGM, a copy of which is with The Indian Express, however, mentioned that the cost of meeting be borne by the BCCI.
 “Resolved that entire costs of this requisitioned General Body meeting for which 28 nominations were received will be borne by the BCCI.
 Resolved further to record with regret the fact that no officials were present nor that any official records available to assist the General Body as a result of directives issued,” the SGM resolution said.

-Asked about this, CoA head Vinod Rai said: “Let the resolution come to us.
-We will take a view on all of these.
+When asked about this, CoA head Vinod Rai said: “Let the resolution come to us.
+We will take a view on it.
 But as far as we are concerned, the SGM didn’t exist.”

 Two-tier Ranji Trophy

+A qualifying Super League has been proposed, featuring the two bottom placed teams in the Elite Group and top two teams in the Plate group, with the winners and the runners-up acquiring promotion to the top tier next season and the other two teams playing in the lower rung.

-In another resolution, the members agreed that the MPA with regard to the Indian cricket team’s participation in the ICC events “shall not be executed without the authorization of the General Body of the BCCI and the BCCI reserves all its rights regarding the Members Participation Agreement and regarding its participation in any other multi-nation tournament or games not covered by the Members Participation Agreement”.
+Members agreed that the Members Participation Agreement (MPA) with regard to the Indian team’s participation in ICC events “shall not be executed without the authorization of the General Body of the BCCI and the Board reserves its rights regarding MPA and its participation in any other multi-nation tournament or games not covered by it”.

 The ICC’s decision to convert the 2021 Champions Trophy to an additional World T20 didn’t go down well with the BCCI members.